 In the California Department of Social Services' (CDSS) six month and one year responses to the BSA's recommendation, CDSS noted that although this item has been partially implemented, the work of determining how to obtain information regarding abandoned babies from the California Department of Public Health (CDPH) continues.
 A Memorandum of Understanding between CDSS and CDPH allows the departments to continue child death data analysis efforts.
 Currently, the data provided by CDPH is beneficial in identifying cases where children have died as a result of abuse and/or neglect.
 CDSS continues to work with CDPH to determine if the same data sharing process can be utilized to effectively identify, among the infants that have died as a result of abuse and/or neglect, the cases where the cause of death was abandonment.

-To ensure that individuals who surrender babies receive proper protection under the safe surrender law, Social Services should take the following steps clarify the circumstances under which safe surrender sites and counties must protect the identifying information on the individual who surrenders an infant.
+To ensure that individuals who surrender babies receive proper protection under the safe-surrender law, Social Services should clarify the circumstances under which safe-surrender sites and counties must protect the identifying information on the individual who surrenders an infant.
 At a minimum, Social Services should revoke its erroneous guidance on the waiver of the privilege of confidentiality by individuals who safely surrender babies.

-To ensure that individuals who surrender babies receive proper protection under the safe surrender law, Social Services should take the following steps require counties to correct records in the CWS/CMS that Social Services’ staff believe are erroneous because counties have misclassified babies as either surrendered or abandoned.
+To ensure that individuals who surrender babies receive proper protection under the safe-surrender law, Social Services should require counties to correct records in the CWS/CMS that Social Services' staff believe are erroneous because counties have misclassified babies as either surrendered or abandoned.
 Because Social Services does not believe it presently has the authority to do so, Social Services should seek legislation to obtain this authority.

 To provide surrendered babies and their health care providers as much information on their medical histories as possible, Social Services should consider ways to improve the availability of medical information.

 Recommendation #7 To: Social Services, Department of